mjrskiles/button-gate/docs/planning/decision-records/001-rev2-architecture.md

 ## Context

-The current Button Gate module (rev1) is a simple 5V digital gate output controlled by a button or CV input.
+The current Gatekeeper module (rev1) is a simple 5V digital gate output controlled by a button or CV input.
 It supports three modes (Gate, Pulse, Toggle) selectable via a 5-tap + 1-second-hold sequence.